 17 Jun Learn How We Increased Our Email Subscribers by 1190% with Bloom

-Hey guys, I have wanted to create this post for a while now, I purchase bloom sometime in may in which I knew it would increase our subscribers list.
+Hey guys, I have wanted to create this post for a while now, I purchased bloom sometime in May in which I knew it would increase our subscribers list.
 Prior to using Bloom we used WP Subscribe Pro, which is great starting off but if you are serious about growing your list I would recommend Bloom or others like it.
 What to expect, I will try my best to go through step by step the exact process I used.

 A bit about this Plugin?